hbctraining/main/workshops/workshop_lead_responsibilities.md

 > **NOTE:** For Shell (and Shell-based) workshops se additional responsibilities below.

 1. Ensure hosts/instructors register manually

+2. Check with guest speakers well **ahead of time** to see if they are available

-2. Check if polls were added: Start the workshop zoom and check, or ask Maria directly.
+4. Check if polls were added: Start the workshop zoom and check, or ask Maria directly.

-4. Update workshop schedule where necessary
+5. Update workshop schedule where necessary
     - Instructors
     - Timings
     - Lessons
     - Any language updates on the schedule page

-5. Check workshop repo to see if there are any issues to be addressed
+6. Check workshop repo to see if there are any issues to be addressed

-6. Clear Google Form Responses
+7. Clear Google Form Responses

-7. PollEverywhere:
+8. PollEverywhere:
     - Remove old questions
     - Create a Google doc for Poll everywhere questions.
 Members of the team can populate it as questions come in.

-8. Update Intro and Wrap-up slides
+9. Update Intro and Wrap-up slides
     - Update funders (temporary)
     - Update links to update data management workshops at Countway
     - Check that tinyurl links are correct and working